NuggoDEV/CountersPlus/README.md

 A combination of widely-used counters, all configurable in one Beat Saber mod.

 ## Looking For New Maintainers
-It's been pretty obvious that, for the past several Beat Saber updates, Counters+ has mostly been on "life support" status.
-The plugin has recently only been recieving changes necessary for it to function on the newest versions of the game.
+It's been pretty obvious that for the past several Beat Saber updates, Counters+ has mostly been on "life support" status, only been recieving changes necessary for it to function on the newest versions of the game.

 To keep it brief, I've run out of any motivation to continue working on Counters+.
-My focus has been entirely dedicated to other projects (both public and private), and with University starting in late August, my time to dedicate towards Counters+ is only going to decrease.
+My focus has been entirely dedicated to other projects, and with DigiPen starting in late August, my time to dedicate towards Counters+ is only going to decrease.

 As such, I am looking for a new maintainer to breathe new life into Counters+.
 I would like someone who can continue to maintain the plugin for future Beat Saber updates, but also to give the plugin the love and care that it deserves, something I know I won't be able to do myself.

+I am not looking for a developer who will treat Counters+ the same way I treat it now.
+I want someone who means better.

 This does not mean I am abandoning the project; Counters+ will still continue to recieve updates for new game versions, however minor issues and feature requests will more than likely be ignored for the forseeable future.